-However, there are a few other great choices that include Donatos pizza, Lee’s chicken strips, and City Barbecue pulled brisket and pork.
+However, there are a few other great choices that include Donato pizza, Lee’s chicken strips, and City Barbecue pulled brisket and pork.
 The pulled pork is also topped on nachos for $10.
-A few other interesting choices include cheddar peppercorn sausage, steak, and shrimp tacos, and grilled chicken sandwiches ranging in price from $4.50 to $8.
+A few other interesting choices include cheddar peppercorn sausage, steak, shrimp tacos, and grilled chicken sandwiches ranging in price from $4.50 to $8.

 The beer choices are varied and fans can enjoy selections from local Warped Wing and Local 27, along with microbreweries from as far away as Alaska and Hawaii.
 Don’t worry, there are Budweiser, Miller, and Coors selections to choose from as well at the arena.

 The place gets loud, or should I say LOWD, which is a term that can be described as the highest decibel that can be achieved in a college basketball arena.
-It definitely helps if you are the home team needing a boost when you are down late in the game and can hinder the performance of any would-be opponent looking to escape with a win in the arena.
+It helps if you are the home team needing a boost when you are down late in the game and can hinder the performance of any would-be opponent looking to escape with a win in the arena.

-The Flight Deck and BOESCH LOUNGE are two premium seating areas that offer a variety of luxury options to entertain family, friends, companies or groups located at the upper ends behind each basket of the UD Arena.
+The Flight Deck and BOESCH LOUNGE are two premium seating areas that offer a variety of luxury options to entertain family, friends, companies, or groups located at the upper ends behind each basket of the UD Arena.

 The arena is located about two miles from downtown Dayton.
-There has been a serious amount of major investments this century that has resulted in residential, commercial, and transportation developments that has brought people back to the city.
+There has been a serious amount of major investments this century that has resulted in residential, commercial, and transportation developments that have brought people back to the city.
 Seven million people visit the high-tech friendly downtown annually.

-Most of the nightlife is concentrated near the Brown Street district, Oregon District or near Fifth Third Field (Webster Station).
+Most of the nightlife is concentrated near the Brown Street district, Oregon District, or Fifth Third Field (Webster Station).
 A few choices to enjoy a meal is The Pine Club (steaks), The Winds (farm to table), Jay’s Restaurant (seafood), Corner Kitchen (burgers), and El Meson (a vast array of American cuisine south of the border).

 The Flyer Faithful is one of the most loyal fan bases in the country.
 They are dedicated to the program and create an energy that is unmatched at many college facilities.
 The Red Scare is filled with a cast of characters who are unique to the building from fans painted in blue to a captain in full uniform steering the ship.
 The decibel levels are intense and it makes for a very tough place to play for any opponent.
-The rest of the fans in their seats do their part to create a powerful home court advantage at the UD Arena.
+The rest of the fans in their seats do their part to create a powerful home-court advantage at the UD Arena.

 Return on Investment 5

 The atmosphere is one of the best in college basketball and decibel levels increase immensely during certain times of the game.
-The price of a ticket almost guarantees a near capacity crowd in an electric atmosphere.
+The price of a ticket almost guarantees a near-capacity crowd in an electric atmosphere.

-The UD Arena receives an extra point for is price points from $20 tickets in the 400 level to $4 hot dogs at the concession stand.
+The UD Arena receives an extra point for its price points from $20 tickets in the 400 level to $4 hot dogs at the concession stand.
 The prices throughout the building are more than reasonable with one of the best atmospheres in college basketball.

-The UD Arena earns the third point for its impressive attendance figures that are currently averaging close to 13,000 fans per game and placing them in the top 30 of all NCAA college basketball programs.
+The UD Arena earns the third point for its impressive attendance figures which are currently averaging close to 13,000 fans per game and placing them in the top 30 of all NCAA college basketball programs.

 The UD Arena earns the fourth point by the copious amounts of terms that are used to describe the atmosphere and fans during the game.
-The Red Scare, Decibel Dungeon, Flyer Faithful, and the term lowd are all part of the UD lore and perhaps needs an explanation to the common fan making a visit for the first time to the arena.
+The Red Scare, Decibel Dungeon, Flyer Faithful, and the term lowd are all part of the UD lore and perhaps need an explanation to the common fan making a visit for the first time to the arena.